top of page

 AdobeStock_354842488_Preview_edited.jpg

-If symptoms extend into leg or foot, we add an additional layer to the assessment called neurodynamic testing, so your plan is precise, not generic.
+If symptoms extend into leg or foot, we add an additional layer to the assessment called neurodynamic testing, so your plan is even more precise.

-The McGill Method assessment process is built to identify the dominant mechanical driver so treatment is targeted, specific, and effective.
+The McGill Method assessment is built to identify the dominant cause of your symptoms ---pain, tingling, numbness --- so that the treatment plan is targeted to specific cause.

 • A nerve that has become irritated and sensitive

-• A segment of the spine that is moving too much and repeatedly irritating nearby tissue
+• A segment of the spine that is ustable and repeatedly irritating nearby tissue

 • Or a mix of these factors

-If it’s due to compression we change for instance how you sit, and move.
+👉 If your symptoms are due to compression we change for instance how you sit, and move to offload the nerve.

-If its due to a disc bulge, we use positions of relief to calm symptoms.
+👉 If its due to a disc bulge, we use positions of relief to reduced it's size and calm symptoms.

 Without testing, these problems all look the same.
 But each one requires a different plan.